Braughing

-Braughing /ˈbræfɪŋ/ is a village and civil parish, between the rivers Quin and Rib, in the non-metropolitan district of East Hertfordshire, part of the English county of Hertfordshire.
-Braughing gave its name to a county division in Hertfordshire, known as a "hundred".
-This was a rural district from 1935 to 1974.
-The population at the 2011 Census was 1,203.
-This includes Bozen Green, Braughing Friars and Brent Pelham.
+Braughing /ˈbræfɪŋ/ is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+The village lies 7 miles north of Ware, its post town.
+It stands on the River Quin, near its confluence with the River Rib.
+As well as the village itself, the parish covers surrounding rural areas, including the hamlets of Bozen Green, Braughing Friars, and Dassels.
+At the 2021 census the parish had a population of 1,351.

+A Roman town stood to the south-west of the modern village, on the opposite bank of the Rib, near the junction of the Roman roads of Ermine Street and Stane Street.
+Braughing was a place of some importance in medieval times, giving its name to the Braughing Hundred of Hertfordshire.
+It later also gave its name to the Braughing Rural District which existed between 1935 and 1974.

 St Mary, Braughing, a Grade I listed building.

 History

 Prehistory

 There is some evidence of human activity in the Mesolithic, Neolithic and Bronze Age, but settled habitation began in the Iron Age, around the 3rd century BC.
 It was possibly a trading post, situated on the navigable extreme of the Rib, providing a route to the larger River Lea.
 In the late Iron Age (100BC – 43AD) it was the site of the largest 'Celtic' mint discovered in Europe.

 Roman times

 There were significant Iron Age and Roman settlements at Wickham Hill, near Braughing.
 This is situated at the junction of several major Roman roads, including Ermine Street (now the A10), Stane Street (now the A120) and the Great Chesterford Road.
 This covers at least 36 hectares.

 When the River Rib is in full flood, bricks, tiles and other more interesting artefacts from the Roman settlement are washed onto its banks.